exelix11/SysDVR/protocol.md

 The string is composed by the following fields:
 - `SysDVR`: fixed "magic value" of the string.
 - `6.0` : string version of the client, there is no character limit on this field.
 This is only for displaying and you should not rely on this value to detect compatibility.
 - `00` : Protocol version.
 This must be exactly two ascii characters.
 The meaning of the values is not defined, the client should only accept values that it knows as valid.
-Currently `00` is the only valid value.
+The current protocol version is `02`.
 - `SERIAL NUMBER` : This is the serial number of the console, can be a string of any length, the sysmodule sets it to a string of sizeof(SetSysSerialNumber) due to libnx implementation.

 ## Handshake

+After the client is connected with the console it must perform an initial handshake.

+The console sends the hello packet which is a NULL-terminated ascii string in the form of "SysDVR|00" for a total of 10 bytes, the 00 value here is the same protocol version from the device descriptor.

+The hello packet allows the client to know what version expects the sysmodule so it can configure itself to support compatibility with multiple protocol versions.
+As of 6.0 the release sysmodule only supports version `02`.

-After the client is connected with the console it must perform an initial handshake, it sends a data structure that configures the parameters of the stream.
+If the client supports the protocol version, it sends a data structure that configures the parameters of the stream.
+The configuration request also repeats the protocol version as seen by the client, this means the sysmodule will reject the connection if it doesn't match the version in the hello packet.

 handshake packet reference: https://github.com/exelix11/SysDVR/blob/6.0/sysmodule/source/modes/proto.h